beginning of content

 Giving blood after a piercing

-After having your ears pierced, you can only donate plasma for the first 24 hours.
-After 24 hours, you can donate blood and platelets too.
+After having your ears pierced, you can donate plasma straight away.
+After 24 hours, you can also donate blood and platelets.

 After having a body piercing, you can only donate plasma for the next 4 months.
 After 4 months, you can give blood and platelets too.